pkoscielny/zeroiot/README.md

 - Sunwait
 - some HTTP server, e.g. Lighttpd

-## More descriptive - for proper working IoT system you need:
+## More descriptive - for proper working ZeroIoT system you need:
-- this IoT server for grabbing and collecting IoT data in simple SQLite database.
+- this ZeroIoT server for grabbing and collecting IoT data in simple SQLite database.
 - lightweight HTTP server for serving static files like graphs with IoT metrics, e.g. Lighttpd.
 - RRDTool for storing time based series of IoT data and generating graphs mentioned above.